-Find recommended tire pressure for Chevrolet Camaro tires to drive safe, extend tire life and reduce fuel consumption.
+Get recommended tire pressure for Chevrolet Camaro tires to drive safe, extend tire life and reduce fuel consumption.

 Select Chevrolet Camaro year to find your Chevrolet Camaro recommended tire pressure based on Chevrolet Camaro original equipment tire sizes with tire inflation range from 30 psi to 36 psi for front tires and 30 psi to 36 psi for rear tires.

 It is important to maintain proper tire pressure for Chevrolet Camaro tires.
 Low tire pressure will result in tire underinflation, and high tire pressure will result in tire overinflation, which can compromise tire safety, cause tire blowout, decrease fuel efficiency, cause uneven tire wear and reduce tire tread life.
-Check Chevrolet Camaro tire pressure regularly, and monitor Chevrolet Camaro tire inflation levels to avoid overinflated or underinflated tires.
+Check Chevrolet Camaro tire pressure regularly, and monitor Chevrolet Camaro tire inflation levels to avoid driving with overinflated or underinflated tires.

-If you replace Chevrolet Camaro original equipment tires with optional tire sizes or you switch to plus size tires, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for your new tires on your Chevrolet Camaro.
-Tires with the same load index, regardless of tire size, may carry the same load, but not always, and they may require substantially different inflation pressures.
+If you replace Chevrolet Camaro original equipment tires with optional tire sizes or you switch to plus size tires, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for new tires on your Chevrolet Camaro.
+Chevrolet Camaro tires with the same load index, regardless of tire size, may carry the same load, but not always, and they may require substantially different inflation pressures.
 Tire load index may not be used independently to determine replacement tire acceptability for load capacity.
 An equal or greater load index does not always correspond to equal or greater load capacity at all inflation pressure settings.

 Chevrolet Camaro replacement tires must have equal or greater speed rating compared to the original equipment tires if your Chevrolet Camaro speed capability is to be maintained.
 It is recommended that tire installers refer to the Chevrolet Camaro owner’s manual to identify any tire speed rating restriction or recommendation that could affect the operation of the vehicle.
-If Chevrolet Camaro replacement tires have a lower speed rating than Chevrolet Camaro original equipment tires, the vehicle’s speed must be restricted to that of the replacement tires.
+If your Chevrolet Camaro replacement tires have a lower speed rating than the original equipment tires, the vehicle’s speed must be restricted to that of the replacement tires.